Return to the Land

-Return to the Land (RTTL) is a white separatist private membership organization in northern Arkansas, U.S.
+Return to the Land (RTTL) is a private white-separatist membership organization which operates in northern Arkansas, United States.

 History

 The organization, operating under the name Wisdom Woods LLC, owns over 160 acre near Ravenden, Arkansas.
 Co-founded by Eric Orwoll and Peter Csere in 2023, the community advertises itself as exclusively for white people.
-The membership application process includes interviews and background checks, whereby candidates are vetted based on European heritage.
-Jewish people are not considered "white" by RTTL and are thus barred from admission, as the PMA considers their place of origin in the Middle East.
+The membership application process includes interviews and background checks, whereby candidates are vetted for European heritage.
+Jews are not considered white by RTTL and thus are barred from admission.

+As of 2025 the two active communities are: Arkansas Ozarks Community I and Arkansas Ozarks Community II.
+Four more are planned: one more in the Ozarks, one in the Deep South, and two in Appalachia.
 As of July 2025, the first community is home to 40 inhabitants.

-There are currently two active communities in Arkansas: Arkansas Ozarks Community I & Arkansas Ozarks Community II.

-Four more are currently planned: one more in the Ozarks, one in the Deep South, and two in Appalachia.

 Founders

 Eric Orwoll

 Eric Orwoll (who also uses the pseudonym Aarvoll) is the founder and spokesperson of Return to the Land.
 He is active on social media, mainly YouTube and X, discussing religion, politics, philosophy, Platonism, and white identitarianism.
-He has hosted discussions with other white identitarians and nationalists, including white supremacist and neo-Nazi Nick Fuentes.
-Additionally, he has discussed how he was inspired by the Afrikaner separatist project Orania.
+He has hosted discussions with other white identitarians, including Nick Fuentes, who has promoted Christian nationalism, white supremacy, the incel movement, misogyny, anti-LGBTQ views, and antisemitism, including Holocaust denial.
+Additionally, he has discussed how he was inspired by Orania, the Afrikaner separatist project.
 Orwoll says that he has been a musician for Shen Yun, promoted by The Epoch Times, a far-right media outlet affiliated with Falun Gong.

-Orwoll characterized public opinion on Adolf Hitler as "one-sided", and has predicted a "second coming" of a Hitler-like leader, "who is going to advocate for your interests because that's how a lot of people see Hitler."
-However, Orwoll does not agree with Nazi ideology.
-He has criticized Hitler, describing him as "reckless", stating that he "failed spectacularly", and opining that "charismatic leaders" like him lead to destruction.
-Orwoll has shared his belief that Hitler ruled with "a tyranny in his own land" and posed "a threat to the world".
-Orwoll has also related that demagogues like Hitler "want to have unbridled power for themselves" and are "likely to surround themselves with yes-men".

-Orwoll grew up in La Mirada, California, outside Los Angeles and studied French horn at the Eastman School of Music in Rochester, New York.
-On his YouTube channel he has posted videos about Plato and collective consciousness.
+Orwoll characterized public opinion on Adolf Hitler as "one-sided", and has predicted a "second coming" of a Hitler-like leader, "who is going to advocate for your interests because that's how a lot of people see Hitler".
+Orwoll grew up in La Mirada, outside Los Angeles, and studied French horn at the Eastman School of Music in Rochester, New York.
+On his YouTube channel, he has posted videos about Plato and collective consciousness.
 He has a strong interest in Greek philosophy.
-Orwoll voted for Trump, but he says only because he considered the prospect of a Kamala Harris administration worse.
+Orwoll voted for Donald Trump in the 2024 United States presidential election, but he says that he did so only because he considered the prospect of a Kamala Harris administration worse.